DevOps business value and advantages

 - Better operational agility overall

 All of this can be achieved using DevOps business metrics of software development and IT operations.
-We described it all in details when discussing the benefits of DevOps for healthcare businesses.
+We described it all in details when discussing the.

 DevOps benefits for financial companies